-HPW 181 Varsity Athletics/Men's Baseball
+HPW 182 Varsity Athletics/Men's Baseball

-Designed for experienced male baseball players with an emphasis on team participation and sportsmanship in intercollegiate competition.
-Meets five days per week for eight weeks.
-May be repeated for credit.
+This course is designed for experienced male baseball players with an emphasis on team participation and sportsmanship in intercollegiate competition.
+This course may be repeated for credit.
 Offered: spring

-HPW 191 Varsity Athletics/Cross Country
+HPW 191 Varsity Athletics/Women's Cross Country

-Designed for experienced male and female cross country runners with an emphasis on team participation and sportsmanship in intercollegiate competition.
-Meets five days per week for eight weeks.
-May be repeated for credit.
+This course is designed for experienced female cross country runners with an emphasis on team participation and sportsmanship in intercollegiate competition.
+This course may be repeated for credit.
+Offered: fall